pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Limitations & Boundaries

 **What the GPT Doesn't Do**:
-- âŒ Log into your SuiteDash account
+- ❌ Log into your SuiteDash account
-- âŒ Execute automations directly
+- ❌ Execute automations directly
-- âŒ Provide legal, tax, or regulatory advice
+- ❌ Provide legal, tax, or regulatory advice
-- âŒ Push live code or host websites
+- ❌ Push live code or host websites

 **What the GPT Does**:
-- âœ… Designs complete system architectures
+- ✅ Designs complete system architectures
-- âœ… Provides detailed implementation instructions
+- ✅ Provides detailed implementation instructions
-- âœ… Creates automation recipes and workflows
+- ✅ Creates automation recipes and workflows
-- âœ… Gives step-by-step configuration guidance
+- ✅ Gives step-by-step configuration guidance

 **Important**: The GPT provides operational guidance.
 Always consult legal, tax, or regulatory professionals for compliance matters.